Learning & Teaching

 Candidates who do not possess normal minimum entry qualification are interviewed and considered individually by members of the course team on the basis of their prior learning or working background.

 If you need further guidance on entry requirements, please either contact Admissions or refer to the UCAS Course Search.
+Further information on our entry requirements, including qualifications from the EU can be found by clicking here.

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visit